panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 There are two terms we will use very often in this chapter, host system (or simply host) and guest system (or simply guest).
 The host system is the operating system comes with your personal computer.
 Throughout this chapter, the host we refer to is Mac OS X. A guest system is the operating system installed on a VM.
 This this chapter, a guest is referred to Ubuntu Linux.

+Oracle VM VirtualBox is a free and open-source hypervisor for x86 computers from Oracle Corporation.
+Developed initially by Innotek GmbH, it was acquired by Sun Microsystems in 2008 which was in turn acquired by Oracle in 2010.

 ### 1.1.
 Downloading and Installing Ubuntu

 At the time of writing this book, the long term supper (LTS)[^explain_LTS] version of Ubuntu server is 14.04.4[^download_link].
 Though the latest version is 15.10 is available, we choose to use a more stable version.
 We choose the server distribution instead of the desktop distribution is because we want to keep the system light-weight.
 Since the memory and disk storage is limited on a personal computer, we want to keep the operating system as minimal as possible.